Blake Linde

 Workflow Mapping

-Map where manual browser-based revenue cycle work is happening, which steps are repetitive, and where staff are getting pulled into payer portal loops that should not require constant human re-entry.
+Map where manual browser-based revenue cycle work is happening, which steps are repetitive, and where staff are getting pulled into payer portal loops.

 Step 02

-Use supervised AI browser automation for repetitive payer-portal and billing workflows such as status checks, information gathering, documentation follow-up, and work-queue preparation.
+Use supervised AI browser automation for repetitive payer-portal workflows — status checks, information gathering, documentation follow-up, and work-queue preparation.

 Step 03

-Tie workflow activity back to denials, payments, and reporting so clinic leadership can see where follow-up effort is going, where reimbursement is stalling, and what needs operational redesign.
+Tie workflow activity back to denials, payments, and reporting so clinic leadership can see where follow-up effort is going and where reimbursement is stalling.

 How AI browser automation helps

 AI browser agents can work inside repetitive web workflows that clinics still manage manually.
-The goal is to reduce swivel-chair work, shorten follow-up cycles, and surface exceptions sooner for the team.
+The goal is to reduce swivel-chair work and surface exceptions sooner.

 Claim-status checks across payer portals and browser-based queues